ColemanPilkington/crt-terminal-emulator/README.md

 - Ghostty looks in ~/.config/ghostty/config when starting up.
 If we create this file, the emulator will automatically apply these changes when we start up a new terminal.

--NOTE: for testing to see new effects, sometimes the entire emulator app needs to be exited and reoppened.
+- NOTE: for testing to see new effects, sometimes the entire emulator app needs to be exited and reoppened.
 Sometimes "sourcing" or creating a new terminal window will suffice, however closing app is the safest bet.